mbcraft/frozen/README.md

 The first level is a raw query helper, the second is an ActiveRecord one.
 This classes do not need any kind of mapping.
 Simply create a class extending AbstractPeer and one extending AbstractDO and you're done.
+Only MySql is supported by now, but other layers can be developed if needed.

 -- io : some classes are implemented for helping working with files (File) and directiories (Dir).
 There are also classes for zip archives,